 Check what funding is available.

 Advertise your apprenticeship - your training organisation will do this for you through the find an apprenticeship service.

-Select your apprentice and make an apprenticeship agreement with them.
+Select your apprentice and make an apprenticeship agreement and commitment statement with them.

 To find out more about employing apprentices or providing traineeships, use the National Apprenticeship Service’s enquiry form.
 You can also call them using the number on the form.

 You can use an apprenticeship training agency if you want to employ an apprentice without the responsibility for running the apprenticeship scheme.

 Apprenticeships must last for at least a year.
 They can last up to 5 years depending on the level the apprentice is studying.

 Scotland, Wales and Northern Ireland

 Contact your apprenticeship authority if you’re an employer in: